-BNL has an extensive program to ensure that the Laboratory remains in full compliance with all applicable environmental regulatory requirements and permits.
-Legislated compliance is outlined by the Clean Air Act, National Emission Standards for Hazardous Air Pollutants (NESHAPs), Clean Water Act (e.g., State Pollutant Discharge Elimination System [SPDES]), Safe Drinking Water Act (SDWA), Resource Conservation and Recovery Act (RCRA), and other programs.
-Other compliance initiatives at the Laboratory involve special projects, such as upgrading petroleum and chemical storage tank facilities, monitoring drinking water systems for emerging contaminants, closing underground injection control devices, retrofitting or replacing air conditioning equipment refrigerants, and managing legacy facilities.
+Emission Standards for Hazardous Air Pollutants (NES-HAPs), Clean Water Act (e.g., State Pollutant Discharge Elimination System [SPDES]), Safe Drinking Water Act (SDWA), Resource Conservation and Recovery Act (RCRA), and other programs.
+Other compliance initiatives at the Laboratory involve special projects, such as monitoring drinking water systems for emerging contaminants, establishing a wildland fire program, increasing onsite pollinator habitat, retrofitting or replacing air conditioning equipment refrigerants, and managing legacy facilities.
 See Chapter 3 for a list of regulatory programs to which BNL subscribes and a thorough discussion of these programs and their status.